lanl/T-ELF/README.md

   <img src="docs/tensorsrnd.png">
 </p>

-T-ELF offers an expansive range of tailored software solutions designed for in-depth analysis of extensive datasets.
-We excel in extracting hidden patterns with precision, leveraging the formidable capabilities of high-performance computing and cutting-edge GPU architectures.
-Our methodology is rooted in scalable, highly efficient algorithms.
+T-ELF presents an array of customizable software solutions crafted for analysis of datasets.
+Acting as a comprehensive toolbox, T-ELF specializes in data pre-processing, extraction of latent features, and structuring results to facilitate informed decision-making.
+Leveraging high-performance computing and cutting-edge GPU architectures, our toolbox is optimized for analyzing extensive datasets.

-Within T-ELF's arsenal are non-negative matrix and tensor factorization solutions, equipped with automatic model determination (also known as the estimation of latent factors - rank).
-This ensures accurate data modeling and extraction of concealed patterns.
-Furthermore, our software suite encompasses cutting-edge data pre-processing and post-processing modules for tasks such as text mining, Natural Language Processing, as well as matrix and tensor analysis/building tools.
+Central to T-ELF's core capabilities lie non-negative matrix and tensor factorization solutions for discovering multi-faceted hidden details in data, featuring automated model determination facilitating the estimation of latent factors or rank.
+This pivotal functionality ensures precise data modeling and the extraction of concealed patterns.
+Additionally, our software suite incorporates cutting-edge modules for both pre-processing and post-processing of data, tailored for diverse tasks including text mining, Natural Language Processing, and robust tools for matrix and tensor analysis and construction.

-T-ELF's versatility extends to a diverse array of disciplines, making it a potent AI and data analytics solution.
-It has found applications in Large-scale Text Mining, High Performance Computing, Computer Security, Applied Mathematics, Dynamic Networks and Ranking, Biology, Material Science, Medicine, Chemistry, Data Compression, Climate Studies, Relational Databases, Data Privacy, Economy, and Agriculture.
+T-ELF's adaptability spans across a multitude of disciplines, positioning it as a robust AI and data analytics solution.
+Its proven efficacy extends across various fields such as Large-scale Text Mining, High Performance Computing, Computer Security, Applied Mathematics, Dynamic Networks and Ranking, Biology, Material Science, Medicine, Chemistry, Data Compression, Climate Studies, Relational Databases, Data Privacy, Economy, and Agriculture.

 <div align="center", style="font-size: 50px">